cliburn/sta-663-2015-old/pretest.md

 * In 10 coin flips, we got [H, H, T, H, H, T, H, H, H, T].
 Is this a fair coin in the frequentist framework if we set the type 1 error as 0.05?
 How would you answer this question in the Bayesian framework?

-* You are familiar with the following concepts (we will be learning about their computational implementation, optimization and application , and will only provide a brief refresher of the relevant theory)
+* Write a short paragraph explaining the following concepts, ideally with a simple numerical and/or graphical example (we will be learning about their computational implementation, optimization and application , and will only provide a brief refresher of the relevant theory):
     * Law of large numbers and central limit theorem
     * PCA
     * Linear and logistic regression